Tensor Tympani Syndrome (TTS)

 Refocusing strategies

-The ‘protective’ mechanism of TTS causes symptoms in the ears which are uncomfortable and cause anxiety.
-This can lead the brain to fear these symptoms, and consider the ears need to be ‘protected’ from further discomfort/anxiety by subconsciously triggering ongoing TTS, which causes discomfort/anxiety …… Unfortunately, not at all an efficient mechanism.
+The ‘protective’ mechanism of TTS causes symptoms in the ear(s) which are uncomfortable, annoying, painful and can cause anxiety and distress.
+This can lead the brain to anticipate these symptoms, and consider the ear needs to be ‘protected’ from further discomfort/annoyance/pain/anxiety/distress by subconsciously triggering ongoing TTS, which causes discomfort/annoyance/pain/anxiety/distress …… Unfortunately, not at all an efficient mechanism.

 Once TTS has been diagnosed, there is no medical reason why the symptoms should be monitored.
 Overly anticipating and monitoring the symptoms will perpetuate this cycle and reinforce the brain’s need to ‘protect’ the ears.
 Additionally, over-monitoring will keep the symptoms prominent and reinforce awareness of them.